William Owtram: Life

-Son of Robert Owtram, he was born at Barlow, near Chesterfield in Derbyshire, on 17 March 1625–6.
-On 13 May 1642 he was admitted a sizar of Trinity College, Cambridge, where he graduated B.A. in 1646.
-He was afterwards elected to a fellowship at Christ's College, where he graduated M.A. in 1649.
-In 1655 he held the university office of junior proctor, and in 1662 he was created D.D.
-His first church preferment was in Lincolnshire, and he subsequently obtained the rectory of St. Mary Woolnoth, London, which he resigned in 1666.
-In 1664 he was also Minister, but not Rector, of St. Margaret's, Westminster.
-He stayed in London during the plague in 1665 On 30 July 1669 he was installed Archdeacon of Leicester.
-On 30 July 1670 he was installed prebendary of Westminster.
+Owtram was the son of Robert Owtram and was born at Barlow, near Chesterfield in Derbyshire, on 17 March 1626.
+On 13 May 1642, he was admitted as a sizar of Trinity College, Cambridge, where he graduated with a B.A. in 1646.
+He was subsequently elected to a fellowship at Christ's College, Cambridge where he graduated M.A. in 1649.
+In 1655, he held the university office of junior proctor, and in 1662 he was awarded the degree of D.D.

+His first church preferment was in Lincolnshire, after which he obtained the rectory of St. Mary Woolnoth, London, which he resigned in 1666.
+In 1664, he also served as Minister (but not rector) of St. Margaret's, Westminster.
+He remained in London during the plague in 1665 On 30 July 1669, he was installed as Archdeacon of Leicester, and on 30 July 1670 he was installed prebendary of Westminster.

 Death

-Owtram died on 23 August 1679, and was buried in Westminster Abbey, where a monument, with a Latin inscription, was erected to his memory.
-His will, dated 5 November 1677, was proved in London 3 September 1679 He bequeathed lands in Derbyshire and Lincolnshire, and left legacies to the children of his brother Francis Owtram, deceased, and of his sisters Barbara Burley and Mary Sprenthall, both deceased, and Jane Stanley, then living.
+Owtram died on 23 August 1679, and was buried in Westminster Abbey, where a monument with a Latin inscription was erected in his memory.
+His will, dated 5 November 1677, was proved in London 3 September 1679.
+He bequeathed lands in Derbyshire and Lincolnshire, and left legacies to the children of his deceased brother Francis Owtram, his deceased sisters Barbara Burley and Mary Sprenthall, and his sister Jane Stanley, who was living at the time.